ilya-pi/ilyapimenov.com/_posts/2013-11-14-hyperloglog-with-cascalog.md

 <p style="text-align: center;">Table 2.
 Available HyperLogLog implementations</p>

-We chose [AddThis](http://www.addthis.com/)'s [Stream-Lib](https://github.com/addthis/stream-lib)'s implementation, as from my subjective point of view it seemed to be most clear, nicely documented and reasonable implementatable; besides, they added a bunch of other sweet things for cardinality estimation in that same library, together with the list of papers their implementations were based upon.
+We chose [AddThis](http://www.addthis.com/)'s [Stream-Lib](https://github.com/addthis/stream-lib)'s implementation, as from my subjective point of view it seemed to be most clear, nicely documented and reasonably implemented; besides, they added a bunch of other sweet things for cardinality estimation in that same library, together with the list of papers their implementations were based upon.

 ## Creating offers